1. Increased standards and professionalism

 As more and more parents, regulators, researchers, and the general public understand the importance of early childhood education, facilities are increasingly working towards achieving higher standards of quality.
 The notion of childcare serving the purpose of “babysitting” or child-minding services where parents can drop off their children is challenged.
 Childcare facilities are working towards offering and showcasing improved and progressive early learning programs.
 In providing a stimulating learning environment for children, there is also a greater demand for highly qualified educators, so we are also seeing increasing minimum requirements for early childhood educator positions.
 Hopefully, this move towards higher standards and qualifications will mean an increase in wages for educators as well!

-2. Emergent Curriculums
+2. Emergent curriculum

-3. Innovation & Technology
+3. Innovation and technology

 Now that you know more about the current trends in early childhood education, you might be interested in reading about the history of ECE.

-To learn more about research on technology in preschool settings, subscribe to HiMama Blog.
+To learn more about research on technology in preschool settings, subscribe to the HiMama Blog.
 Or, to get up to speed with innovations in child care technology, explore our app designed to make delivering your curriculum and operating your early years center more efficient!